gtiosclub/Calculator-Tutorial/P4/part4.md

 <p align="center"> <img src="screenshot14.png" height="94" align="center"> </p>

-###Reaping the fruits of your labor
+### Reaping the fruits of your labor

-Now you have an interface that is fully layed out, designed, **and** constrained into place.
+Now you have an interface that is fully laid out, designed, **and** constrained into place.
 Congratulations, this is a big deal!
 It's only easier from here.

 Now, take a look at your app in different Simulators.
 It should *just work*.